Macrobrachium

-Large dams, which inhibit reproduction and migration of Macrobrachium species, have been implicated in the spread of schistosomiasis, a disease caused by flatworms carried by snails.
-As these prawns are predators of the snails, damming has caused marked increases in schistosomiasis in humans around dammed areas and studies suggest that restoration of Macrobrachium populations could benefit around 300 million people, one third to one half of the at-risk population.
+In addition to their commercial value, these crustaceans are thought to provide various ecosystem services to humans: a study in the Senegal River basin found that large dams have been implicated in the spread of schistosomiasis, a disease caused by Schistosoma flatworms carried by snails.
+In general, dams inhibit the reproduction and migration of various riverine species, including Macrobrachium spp.; as these prawns are "voracious" predators of snails in all life stages, damming has been linked to marked increases in human schistosomiasis around dammed areas.
+It is estimated that restoration of Macrobrachium populations could benefit around 300 million people, one third to one half of the at-risk population.